logaan/vlad/README.md

 ## A simple example

-Say you have an application with user accounts.
-Lets say information about users is collected from three places:
+Say you have an application with user accounts and information about users is collected from three places:

 - Bulk import of users from a legacy system
   - No passwords are present in the data